frconor-ebook/meditations/_posts/2025-06-13-the-grass-of-the-field.md

 It\'s said that St. Thomas Aquinas, when he looked upon the host at the moment of Consecration, he would say: "You are the king of glory, you are the eternal Son of the Father" (Roman Missal, *Christ the King*, Canticle, *Te Deum*).

 In one of the biographies of St. Josemaría, it says that he had the custom of praying at that moment of the Consecration of the Mass: "Increase our faith, our hope, and our love."
-Whenever he made a genuflection he would pray, "I adore you with devotion, hidden God." *Adoro te devote, latens dietas* (cf. Andrés Vázquez de Prada, *The Founder of Opus Dei*).
+Whenever he made a genuflection he would pray, "I adore you with devotion, hidden God." *Adoro te devote, latens dietas* (*cf*.
+Andrés Vázquez de Prada, *The Founder of Opus Dei*).

 Many people have the custom of praying those words of St. Thomas the Apostle at the moment of the Consecration: "My Lord and my God!"
 (John 20:28).
 We shouldn't let that moment pass without showing Our Lord our faith and our love.